Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Towards the Boltzmann-Gibbs principle

 Since $\varphi \in \Q_0$, from Proposition \ref{prop:variational_restriction} we can restrict the supremum over $f \in \cQ$.
 Proposition \ref{lem:ibp} gives and by Cauchy-Schwarz inequality, The supremum on $f$ can be explicitly computed, and gives the final bound

-We are now going to show that, after sending $N$ to infinity, the constant on the right-hand side is proportional to $\vertiii{ \varphi }_1^2$.
-For that purpose, we average on microscopic boxes: for $k \ll N$, we denote and we want to substitute with
+We are now going to show that, after sending $N$ to infinity, the constant on the right hand side is proportional to $\vertiii{ \varphi }_1^2$.
+For that purpose, we average on microscopic boxes: for $\ell \ll N$, we denote